-Are all calories made the same?
+Are all calories built the same?

-Does your body process all calories the same way?
+Does your body process all calories exactly the same way?
 For example; 100 Cal pack vs. 120 Cal from a banana?